Latest updates

 The District is completing this project to provide safe and reliable wastewater conveyance to residents and businesses while protecting public health and the environment.
 Rehabilitation of the West Interceptor will provide structural stability, improve flows, prevent infiltration of groundwater and extend the life of the interceptor.
 An interceptor is the largest component of a sewer network.
 It receives flow from smaller sewer lines and directs sewage to the wastewater treatment plant.

-The West Interceptor serves the City of Middleton, the City of Madison, the Village of Shorewood Hills, and the Town of Westport.
-The portion of the West Interceptor to be rehabilitated with this project is among the oldest interceptors in the District’s collection system, dating back to 1932.
-The existing pipe contains structural defects which warrant rehabilitation.
+The West Interceptor serves the City of Middleton, the near west side of the City of Madison, the Village of Shorewood Hills, and the Town of Westport.
+The portion of the West Interceptor to be rehabilitated with this project is among the oldest interceptors in the District’s collection system.
+The original West Interceptor was built in 1916, extended to Middleton in 1932 and has had several more extensions, reliefs and replacements added to the system over the years.
+The existing pipe contains structural defects that warrant rehabilitation.
 The existing manholes are exhibiting signs of corrosion, general wear and need rehabilitation.

 This project will rehabilitate a portion of the existing West Interceptor pipe and manholes.
 View a map of the project overview.